 How to further protect yourself:

-- Before visiting a car dealership, get a couple free warranty quotes from reputable online companies such as CARCHEX and Endurance Vehicle Protection.
-You can use these quotes as leverage when negotiating with a car dealership.
+- Before visiting a car dealership, get a couple free warranty quotes from a reputable online auto warranty company such as CARCHEX.
+You can even use their quote as leverage when negotiating with a car dealership.

 - NEVER negotiate the price of a new or used car based on monthly payments alone.